 Before entering the field, the team dances with the flag to the rhythm of the drum and flute.
 Each time the enemy troops win, the human chessmen dance a martial art performance.
 The human chessmen have to undergo the long and hard training because these performances are not easy.

 Human Chess Competition is held at 3 PM, from April 28th to April 29th, at Da Vien Bridge Park (Cong vien cau Da Vien).

 There are many exciting programs, such as performance demonstrations and culinary shows at the food booths.
 Each country will choose to perform, prepare the dishes, and help visitors study and learn the special culinary culture.
 With nearly 100 food booths of Vietnam and international countries, Hue International Cuisine Festival 2018 is definitely an attractive destination for the foodie.
 This festival is held all day, from April 25th to May 2nd, at Thuong Bac Park.

 The large scale of Hue Festival spreads through many districts in Hue, and the festival has a big influence on local peoples’ life and tourism in Vietnam.

 In addition to art performances at dozens of stages in the city and the cultural activity programs, exhibitions are organized more and more recently.
 Hue Festival is a combination of small festivals in a major umbrella festival.
 The people of Hue gradually no longer watch anymore but really fuse with the festival.
 Go experience it yourself, it’s coming up- so get on your Hue!

-Exploring Hue Festival is a fantastic way to understand its culture, but if you want to find out more about Hue City keep reading: Discovering Hue: Vietnam’s Imperial City and UNESCO World Heritage Site, A Foodie Guide to Hue, Get Off the Beaten Track in Hue, Vietnam or how to Get Around in Hue to create the best itinerary of your trip.
+Exploring Hue Festival is a fantastic way to understand its culture, but if you want to find out more about Hue city, keep reading: Discovering Hue: Vietnam’s Imperial City and UNESCO World Heritage Site, A Foodie’s Guide to Hue, and Get Off the Beaten Track in Hue, Vietnam.